Leaders in Hospital Negligence Claims

 Receiving the wrong medication

-This often occurs either by the dispensing pharmacist in the hospital or the nursing staff on the ward.
+This pharmacy negligence occurs either by the dispensing pharmacist in the hospital or the nursing staff on the ward.
 For instance: a patient receives the incorrect medication but doesn’t suffer any ill effects or delays in their recovery.

 In turn, a hospital compensation claim wouldn’t be valid, because there was no injury.
 It would, however, be grounds for a formal complaint to the hospital.